denysvitali/sonos-web/README.md

 `npm start`
 6. See if it works, visit [http://localhost:8888/](http://localhost:8888/) or visit http://your-server-ip:8888/ from another location

+Note: It may be required to `cd` into each plugins/ folder and do an `npm install` to make sure everything works.
+YouTube requires ffmpeg to be installed on your system.

 ## Plugins
 This is a list of planned plugins